Derek Kraus: 2019: K&N championship, part-time in Trucks

 Kraus and BMR also re-upped for four Truck Series events in 2019, at Martinsville and Dover in the early portion of the season and Las Vegas and ISM in the latter portion of the season.
-After finishing 18th at Martinsville, he equalled his best finish for the series with an eighth at Dover.
+After finishing eighteenth at Martinsville, he equalled his best finish for the series with an eighth at Dover.
 At Las Vegas, Kraus's truck had transmission problems, relegating him to a 27th-place finish.
 After winning the K&N West championship, BMR added a fifth Truck Series race for Kraus at Homestead-Miami Speedway.

 2020–2022: Full-time in the Truck Series

-On January 13, 2020, Bill McAnally Racing announced the formation of McAnally-Hilgemann Racing, a partnership with businessman and fellow Stratford native Bill Hilgemann, to field the No. 19 Tundra full-time in the Truck Series for Kraus.
+On January 13, 2020, Bill McAnally Racing announced the formation of McAnally–Hilgemann Racing, a partnership with businessman and fellow Stratford native Bill Hilgemann, to field the No. 19 Tundra full-time in the Truck Series for Kraus.
 He began the season at Daytona International Speedway with a career-best fourth-place finish.
 At Darlington, Kraus nearly scored his first career win, finishing second to Ben Rhodes in an overtime finish.
 Kraus returned to the team in 2021, but had a new crew chief in Matt Noyce, who moved over from ThorSport Racing No. 99 truck of Ben Rhodes.
 His previous crew chief, Kevin Bellicourt, left McAnally to crew chief the No. 77 Spire Motorsports car in the Cup Series.

 2023–present

-On December 6, 2022, McAnally-Hilgemann Racing announced that Kraus would be replaced in the No. 19 truck by former ThorSport Racing driver Christian Eckes for 2023.
-On February 1, 2023, it was announced that Kraus would drive the Young's Motorsports No. 20 truck in the season-opener at Daytona.
-He could run more races for the team if sponsorship is found.
+On December 6, 2022, McAnally–Hilgemann Racing announced that Kraus would be replaced in the No. 19 truck by former ThorSport Racing driver Christian Eckes for 2023.
+On February 1, 2023, it was announced that Kraus would drive the Young's Motorsports No. 20 truck in the season-opener at Daytona with the possibility of running more races for the team if sponsorship is found.
+On March 21, it was announced that Kraus would make his Xfinity Series debut in the Xfinity Series race at Richmond in the No. 10 car for Kaulig Racing and would run a part-time schedule for the rest of the year in that car.
+On July 26, Kaulig announced that Kraus would drive their No. 16 Cup Series car in practice and qualifying at Richmond in place of A. J. Allmendinger who would compete in the Xfinity Series race at Road America on the same day.
+He was chosen to fill in for Allmendinger as he is the team's simulator driver.
+Kraus also did some simulator driving for Legacy Motor Club in 2023.

+On February 22, 2024, it was announced that Kraus will drive the No. 16 for Kaulig Racing part-time in the NASCAR Cup Series, with his first start being at Las Vegas Motor Speedway.

+In 2025, it was revealed that Kraus will drive the No. 44 Chevrolet for NY Racing Team at the Coca-Cola 600.
+He would start 37th and finish 32nd.
+At the Cook Out Southern 500, Kraus failed to finish the race after the No. 44 car caught on fire.